SarveshMankar/vscode-Highlight-It/README.md

 Suggestions for new color options, persistent highlight storage, or UI enhancements are welcome!

+⚠️ This extension is licensed under the MIT License, but commercial use is **not permitted** without explicit written permission from the author.

 ## 👤 Author

 Created and maintained by **Sarvesh Mankar**